-Hiscox Group's internal audit function operates at a Group level and is part of the internal control system.
-There is a senior internal audit position based in Luxembourg, which is responsible for HSA internal audits.
+Hiscox Group's internal audit function operates at a Group level and is part of the overall system of governance.
+There is a senior internal audit position based in Luxembourg, which oversees HSA internal audits.
 The function provides objective and independent assurance and advice to the Group's Audit Committees (including HSA's Audit and Risk Committee) and the Group Boards of Directors (including the HSA Board) regarding the processes and systems of internal control and risk management operating in the Group.